ganeshapp/web-developer/docs/react.md

 React combines HTML with JavaScript functionality to create its own markup language, JSX.
 This section will introduce you to all of these concepts and how to implement them for use with your own projects.

-## React: Create a Simple JSX ElementPassed
+## Create a Simple JSX ElementPassed

 React uses a syntax extension of JavaScript called JSX that allows you to write HTML directly within JavaScript.
 This has several benefits.
 It lets you use the full programmatic power of JavaScript within HTML, and helps to keep your code readable.
 For the most part, JSX is similar to the HTML that you have already learned, however there are a few key differences that will be covered throughout these challenges.